stakwork/sphinx-relay/docs/raspiblitz_deployment.md

 # Deployment to Raspiblitz

 This guide is focused on installing Sphinx-relay on top of **_raspiblitz_**.
-Information about myNode can be found at: https://raspiblitz.com/.
+Information about raspiblitz can be found at: https://raspiblitz.com/.

 ### Preparations